christianalfoni/christianalfoni.github.io/_posts/2015-03-01-true-isomorphic-apps-with-react-and-baobab.md

 So, when going isomorphic, you will actually render your application on the server and deliver it along with your base HTML and script tags.
 That way the user will instantly see content.
 React JS is especially elegant in handling this because it will piggy back the existing HTML.
 What I mean is that when React JS has loaded and you render your application again on the client it will notice that the existing HTML on the page is rendered by React on the server.
 So instead of doing a normal render, it will just register event listeners etc.

 ### Why change Baobab strategy?
-When loading the application component on the server it will load all the dependencies of each component also.
-If this dependency is a state tree the component registers listeners to, you will get into problems.
-You do not want to do this on the server, as you would get a huge memory leak and you will have multiple users wanting to load your application with different states, a single tree will not cut it.
-What we want is to build some initial state based on the request to the server and inject that state into our application.
-The best course of action here is to inject that state at the very top component, since all other components are part of it.
+When loading the application components on the server it will load all the dependencies of each component also.
+If you are depending on business logic, like some module that changes the state of the tree, that module will probably have its dependencies too.
+What you end up with is loading your whole client side application on the server, when you only wanted to load the components.
+This could get you into trouble.
+There is also a matter of trying to find a way to isolate components to a level where they really are just components.

 ### The current injecting possibilities with React
 There are two strategies to injecting state into your application.
 The first one is using props and the other is using context.